utecx-development/ud-file-configuration/README.md

 ## Usage

 > 1 - your path | 2 - your file name | 3 - enable or disable auto shutdown save

-> or if you init your UD using a json string 1 - string **NOTE:** You can NOT save your UD regulary when using the init from string!
+**NOTE:** You can NOT save your UD regulary when using the init from string!
 Use the saveToFile(FILE) instead!

 ```java